 It was this desire for discovery which took me all the way to South America, and more specifically, to a wine region that is currently hot on the international wine scene, Mendoza Argentina.
 And I couldn’t have chosen a more adventurous way of getting there.
 A spectacular drive from Santiago, Chile across the Andes mountains to Mendoza, Argentina’s largest and most important wine region.

 The vineyard that I chose to visit was Alpamanta, meaning “Love of Earth” in the local native language; a single vineyard estate making exceptional wines from 100% organic and biodynamic vineyard.
-It is located at an altitude of 950m (3117ft) above sea level, in a picture postcard setting against the backdrop of snow capped Andes mountain, in Ugarteche, Luján de Cujo, 38 kms south of Mendoza city.
+It is located at an altitude of 950m (3117ft) above sea level, in a picture postcard setting against the backdrop of snow-capped Andes mountain, in Ugarteche, Luján de Cujo, 38 km south of Mendoza city.

 I was curious to see how “biodynamics”, an extreme form of “organic viticulture” and the next big trend in grape growing, actually worked.
-Was it really possible to attune farming to the spiritual forces of the cosmos in general and to lunar rhythms in particular.
-And all those stories about the use of cow horn manure and other “homeopathic preparations” (involving dandelion, camomile etc) used to dynamize the vineyard; was it just some irrational cult and unscientific mumbo-jumbo, or did it really work.
+Was it really possible to attune farming to the spiritual forces of the cosmos in general and to lunar rhythms in particular?
+And all those stories about the use of cow horn manure and other “homoeopathic preparations” (involving dandelion, chamomile etc) used to dynamize the vineyard; was it just some irrational cult and unscientific mumbo-jumbo, or did it really work.